Benefits and side effects of drinking Earl Grey tea

 - Good quality loose leaf Earl Grey tea leaves

 Important things to know before making your Earl Grey tea:

 - The water

 To make a perfect cup of Earl Grey tea you need fresh, cold, filtered water.
-It’s recomended not to use water from the tap or water that has been previously boiled.
-Water for brewing tea should always be heated in non-reactive vessel, like glass kettle or stainless steel pot.
-This prevents impurities from transfering to the tea.
+It’s recommended not to use water from the tap or water that has been previously boiled.
+Water for brewing tea should always be heated in a non-reactive vessel, like a glass kettle or stainless steel pot.
+This prevents impurities from transferring to the tea.

 - Brew at the right temperature

 For Earl Grey teas with a black tea base, brew at higher temperatures 200-212 F (93-100 C).
 For Earl, Green teas brew between 150 and 180 F (65-82 C).
 To control the brew temperatures use a tea kettle with a built-in thermometer.

 Many people omit this step, but it’s actually very important.
 When hot water is poured into a cold cup or pot, it begins to cool.
 Warming the pot ensures that the steep will be consistent.
 Pour a small amount of hot water into the pot or cup, swirl it around, and pour it out.

 Use about 2 grams of loose leaf tea ( approximately 2 teaspoons ) for every 8 ounces of water.
 It may be necessary to adjust this measurement to suit your taste, or to accommodate a large mug.

 Steeping time is a matter of taste when it comes to Earl Grey tea.
 The longer your tea steeps, the stronger the flavors will become.
 If you steep too long your tea will develop an astringent and bitter flavor.
 We recommend steeping your Earl Grey tea for 2 to 4 minutes and tasting it every 30 seconds to ensure the best flavor.